Victory Heights Primary School, Dubai Sports City – The Review

 “We were really impressed with Victory Heights Primary School – schools can sometimes be guilty of doing things for effect, rather than in a sincere and genuine way.
 We had no sense of anything at our inspection being contrived.
 In fact, VHP has a very clear direction and every development is very clearly underpinned with purpose and clarity.

-The feel of Victory Heights Primary School is that of a really good UK Primary – but with the richness that comes from the multicultural environment unique to Dubai – one that has been seamlessly and carefully integrated into the fabric of school life.
+The feel of Victory Heights Primary School is that of an outstanding UK Primary – but with the richness that comes from the multicultural environment unique to Dubai – one that has been seamlessly and carefully integrated into the fabric of school life.

-There is so much to like about this school and to admire in the achievements of both its owners and Head, who are clearly working in unison.
+There is just so much to like about this school and to admire in the achievements of both its owners and Headteacher, who are clearly working in unison.

 The school’s owners have now also announced the launch of South View School which will provide a natural slipstream for parents of children at Victory Heights.
 Our pre-launch review can be found here.